Subscription Management System Integration: What Is Paywall and How Does It Work for Media Platforms?

 Simply put, according to Reuters Institute, subscription and membership is the key priority for the news industry going forward.
 Eventually, 52% of respondents, editors, CEOs, and digital leaders expect this to be the main revenue focus, compared with just 27% for display advertising, 8% for native advertising, and 7% for donations.
 This is a huge change of growing trends for the industry.

-Being pressured by coronavirus pandemic restrictions, the audience's appetite for quality content has drastically soared in popularity, so the publishers put up paywalls left and right to benefit from a relatively uncrowded market.
-Honestly, the pay-for-access strategy is supposed to be a more straightforward and transparent monetization model, so maybe that’s the reason why it’s accepted by users more friendly and now more people are ready to pay for what they read online.
+The audience's appetite for quality content has drastically soared in popularity, so the publishers put up paywalls left and right to benefit from a relatively uncrowded market.
+As one of the types of embedded finance, the paywall itself, and the pay-for-access strategy it enables, is a more straightforward and transparent monetization model, so maybe that’s the reason why it’s accepted by users more friendly and now more people are ready to pay for what they read online.

 More specific talk: The types of paywalls